AdguardTeam/AdGuardDNS/doc/environment.md

 ## <a href="#DNSCHECK_CACHE_KV_SIZE" id="DNSCHECK_CACHE_KV_SIZE" name="DNSCHECK_CACHE_KV_SIZE">`DNSCHECK_CACHE_KV_SIZE`</a>

 The maximum number of the local cache key-value database entries for the DNS server checking.
+It must be positive and less than or equal to max integer value.

 **Default:** No default value, a positive value is required if `DNSCHECK_KV_TYPE` is set to `cache`.